St Andrew's and Blackfriars' Hall: As a friary

 in 1258, the Penitential Friars, also known as the Friars of the Sack, settled in Norwich in the parishes of St Andrew and St Peter Hungate, south of the River Wensum.
 These friars established a chapel, originally dedicated to Saint Mary but subsequently re-dedicated to Saint Thomas-a-Becket, as well as an adjacent vestibule that is known as the Crypt in the present day.
 Pope Clement V suppressed the Penitential Friars, and thus by the early 14th century this group was in decline.

 A nearby friary of the Dominican Order had also been established to the north of the River Wensum, between what is now Colegate and Golden Dog Lane, after the Dominicans arrived in 1221.
 In 1307, this religious order immediately took over the site by royal licence following the Penitential Friars' suppression, under the condition that they would care for the last remaining friar.
 They remodelled the existing buildings, inserting brick vaulted ceilings to support the upper floors.
 Between 1310 and 1325, they also obtained the surrounding properties to expand the friary, taking up the area between the river to the north, Princes Street on the south, St George's Street on the west and Monastery Lane and Elm Hill on the east.
 Six of these plots were purchased from William But, a member of a wealthy family of hosiers.
 A new cloister was constructed.
 On the east side the friars built a dorter (dormitory) and chapter house, on the west was built a frater (refectory), and at the north were likely kitchens and storerooms.
 In 1326, there were 53 friars at the site.
 From circa 1327, a church dedicated to Saint John the Baptist was built at the south, on the site of what are the present-day halls.
-A royal sanction was given to construct over two roads, including the former course of Elm Hill, in 1345, allowing the completion of the west end of the church; this allowed the church to be completed using money fro donations.
+A royal sanction was given to construct over two roads, including the former course of Elm Hill, in 1345, allowing the completion of the west end of the church; this allowed the church to be completed using money from donations.
 The church was 265 ft long.

 A serious fire in Norwich in 1413 severely damaged the Dominican’s church conventual buildings and killed two of the friars.
 As such, the friars moved back to the original site, rebuilding the Blackfriars site until moving back in 1449.
 The second church building which survives today was reconstructed between circa 1440 and 1470, and included several windows from the earlier building.
 The nave of the new church now forms St Andrew's Hall; the chancel (of five bays), Blackfriars’ Hall.
 There were separated by a passage, above which was a tower.